-Class and Organization Visits
+Class and Student Organization Visits

-The biggest mistake faculty make is being shy.
 Don't be afraid to promote your program to your own students and colleagues.
 Indeed that is the main way recruitment is successful - by getting at the ready-made audience that already knows how fabulous it would be to study abroad with YOU - one of their favorite people!

 - Announce your program or course in your own classes and at student organization meetings.